projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 :ref:`GloWGR GWAS functionality <gwas>` can be used to perform genome-wide association study using the phenotypic predictors to correct for polygenic effects.

-- **For quantitative phenotypes**, this is typically done by subtracting the predictor from the phenotype vector.
-- **For binary phenotypes**, this is done by using the predictor as the offset in logistic regression (see :ref:`logistic_regression_gwas <logistic-regression>` function).

 ---------------
 Troubleshooting
 ---------------